Rod Brind'Amour: St. Louis Blues (1988–1991)

 At the conclusion of the 1988–89 Central Collegiate Hockey Association (CCHA) season with the Spartans, Brind'Amour joined the Blues during the 1989 Stanley Cup playoffs.
 He made his debut in Game 5 of the Blues' division semifinals against the Minnesota North Stars, and scored a goal on his first shot.
-In his first full NHL season, 1989–90, Brind'Amour scored 27 points in the Blues' first 24 games and finished third on the Blues with 26 goals.
+In the following season, Brind'Amour scored 27 points in the Blues' first 24 games and finished third on the Blues with 26 goals.
+He had five goals and eight assists in the playoff run that ended in the second round.
 For his efforts, Brind'Amour was selected to the 1989–90 All-Rookie Team.

-When the Blues lost team captain and top defenceman Scott Stevens as compensation for the free agent signing of Brendan Shanahan, they suddenly had a big hole on their defense.
-General Manager Ron Caron targeted Philadelphia Flyers blue liner Murray Baron as his solution.
+In his second season, he had 17 goals with 32 assists.
+Around 1991, the Blues were looking to deal Brind'Amour, which started with them offering him and Curtis Joseph as compensation to the New Jersey Devils when the Blues signed Brendan Shanahan to an offer sheet.
+However, the Devils wanted Scott Stevens, and when it came to arbitration, they ruled in favour of the Devils.
+Eventually, the Blues found a way to trade Brind'Amour.

 Philadelphia Flyers (1991–2000)

 Brind'Amour was traded to the Philadelphia Flyers (along with Dan Quinn) in exchange for Murray Baron and Ron Sutter just before the start of the 1991–92 season.
-He spent his years in Philadelphia as an alternate to captain Kevin Dineen and then Eric Lindros, filling in as captain and wearing the "C" when the latter was out of the lineup.
+He spent his years in Philadelphia as an alternate to captain Kevin Dineen and then Eric Lindros, filling in as captain when the latter was out of the lineup.
 It was there he started his reputation of being one of the best shutdown centres of the NHL.

 When the Flyers faced the Pittsburgh Penguins in the first round of the 1997 playoffs, Brind'Amour scored two short-handed goals during a single power play.
-The Flyers made it to the Stanley Cup Finals, which they lost to the Detroit Red Wings.
+The Flyers made it to the Stanley Cup Final, which they lost to the Detroit Red Wings.

 During his stint with Philadelphia, Brind'Amour was considered one of the NHL's "ironmen" with a consecutive games streak of 484 played, a Flyers franchise record.
+Brind'Amour saw his streak end in the season due to hairline fractures in his left foot that saw him put on injured reserve on October 2 that resulted in him not playing until December 22.

-He culminated his career as a Flyer after 633 games with franchise records as the seventh all-time in assists with 366, tenth all time in goals with 235 and ninth overall in points with 601.
+He culminated his career as a Flyer after 633 games with franchise records as the sixth all-time in assists with 366, ninth all time in goals with 235 and seventh overall in points with 601.

 He was inducted into the Flyers Hall of Fame on November 23, 2015, in a game against the Carolina Hurricanes, with whom he was an assistant coach at the time.

+In 2024, he was inducted into the Philadelphia Sports Hall of Fame.